fbpx

-Watching the Northern Lights dance through the night sky is one of nature’s most spectacular illumination shows and definitely Worth Traveling For.
-To witness this dazzling display of vivid color, book a winter adventure to one of these bucket list travel destinations, where you can enjoy the view from a glass igloo, rustic wooden cabin, or even your own private open-air thermal pool.
-Starry starry night…
+Watching the Northern Lights dance through the night sky is easily one of nature’s most spectacular shows, and it’s definitely Worth Traveling For.
+To witness this dazzling display, you must visit one of the best places to see the Northern Lights around the world, which includes the U.S., Canada, Iceland, and Northern Europe.
+You can even make your Northern Lights vacation extra special by staying somewhere memorable with a fantastic view, like a glass igloo, rustic wooden cabin, or even your own private open-air thermal pool.

-Best Places to see the Northern Lights alaska
+Best Places to See the Northern Lights in Alaska

-The best place to see the Northern Lights in the United States is Alaska.
-Known for its clean air, clear skies, natural wildlife, rugged remoteness, and freezing winter temperatures, the further north you travel toward the Arctic Circle the greater your chances of catching the Northern Lights.
+Hands down (and eyes up)—one of the best places to see the Northern Lights in the U.S. is Alaska.
+Known for its clean air, clear skies, natural wildlife, rugged remoteness, and freezing winter temperatures, the further north you travel toward the Arctic Circle the greater your chances of seeing the Northern Lights.

 See the Northern Lights: Alaska’s third-largest city, Fairbanks is a sweet spot for witnessing the Northern Lights where just a short drive from the city you’ll find some of the clearest skies and coldest temperatures on this list.
 This awesome one day tour leaves from Fairbanks and crosses the Arctic Circle to chase the Northern Lights in Alaska’s untouched wilderness.

-Best Places to see the Northern Lights finland
+Best Places to See the Northern Lights in Finland

 Like much of Scandinavia, there is something about Finland that seems therapeutic, tranquil, and a little magical.
 Maybe it’s because there are more saunas than people or perhaps it’s how natural wonders are woven into the fabric of the vibrant culture.
 The Finnish capital, Helsinki, is a clean, modern city with beautiful architecture, a blossoming culinary scene, and exceptional public transit.
 Outside the city, you are met with quaint lakeside communities and dense forests ripe for exploration.